TIRADS Calculator & Report Generator

 Rationale and Evolution of the TIRADS System

-Thyroid nodules are common, especially in iodine-sufficient regions and older populations.
-While most are benign, a small portion may be malignant.
-Before TIRADS , variability in ultrasound descriptions often led to inconsistent management.
-The ACR ® TIRADS system introduced a structured, point-based approach to improve consistency, reduce unnecessary biopsies, and identify clinically significant cancers early.
+Thyroid nodules are common, especially in iodine-sufficient regions and older populations, with ultrasound detection rates as high as 68% in adults.
+While most are benign, a small portion may be malignant—typically fewer than 15% of biopsied nodules prove to be cancerous.
+Before TI-RADS, variability in ultrasound descriptions often led to inconsistent management and unnecessary biopsies.
+The ACR® TIRADS system introduced a structured, point-based approach to improve consistency, reduce unnecessary fine-needle aspiration biopsies (FNAB), and identify clinically significant cancers earlier.

 The model assigns points to five ultrasound features, combining them into categories that estimate malignancy risk and guide management.
-This approach is now widely used in radiology and endocrinology practice.
+This evidence-based approach is now widely used in radiology and endocrinology practice, with multiple validation studies supporting its clinical utility.

 Scoring Breakdown: Key Sonographic Features